-2.1 Wearables Hardware Technologies
+2.1 Wearables Hardware Technologies and Examples

-Wearables are implemented with two types of hardware technologies: passive or active.
+Wearables are implemented with different types of hardware technologies: passive, active or hybrid.

 Passive wearables include a chip/secure element that has an operating system and payment app (one or more), is connected to an antenna, and has an ISO/IEC 14443 interface.
 Passive wearables are powered through the contactless interface.
-While the wearables device may have a battery to power other functions (e.g., Jawbone), it requires no battery to power payment functionality, operate the secure element or provision the device with payment credentials.
+While the wearable device may have a battery to power other functions (e.g., Jawbone), it requires no battery to power payment functionality, operate the secure element or provision the device with payment credentials.
 Passive wearables may be stickers, key fobs, rings, or other form factors.

 Active wearables include the same functionality described for passive wearables, plus another connectivity option - for example, Bluetooth or WiFi - and require a battery.
-The secure element has a means to connect to the rest of the world through an interface other than the ISO/IEC 14443 contactless interface.
+The secure element has a means to connect to the rest of the world through an interface other than the ISO/IEC 14443 contactless interface and support a mobile wallet with multiple payment options